argoproj/argo-workflows/docs/parallelism.md

 ### Priority

-You can set a priority on Workflows using the `priority` field in the specification
+You can set a `priority` on workflows:

 ```yaml
 apiVersion: argoproj.io/v1alpha1